alpaddesai/InvestmentBanking/README.md

 # Chartered Financial Analyst

 The project provides a high level overview of the academic knowledge associated with a CFA.
+All images are either custom by Alpa D Desai or a reference name is included.
+Most of the images are custom.

 ## CFA
 ![image](CFA.jpg)